Welcome to the Student Transportation of Eastern Ontario

 What if my child has a life threatening medical condition?

-Each September we ask the schools to identify to STEO, any students who have a life threatening medical condition by having the parents/guardians complete one of our Life Threatening Medical Alert forms.
+Each September we ask the schools to identify to STEO, any students who have a life threatening medical condition by having the parents/guardians complete a Life Threatening Medical Alert form, to assist the bus driver to respond to emergency situations on the school vehicle.

 If your child has a life threatening condition please fill out the appropriate form and return it to the school.
 Forms can be obtained from your school.

-These forms are kept confidential by STEO, the bus contractor and the bus driver.
+These forms are kept confidential by STEO, the bus company and the bus driver.

 My child left a jacket (books, instrument) on the bus.
 How can we get it back?

 The drivers must check their bus after each run.
-Items left on the bus by students will be held by the driver and may be claimed by the child.
+Items left on the bus by students will be held by the driver and may be claimed by the child the next day.

-How will I be notified of a change to my child’s stop time, stop location or bus number?
+How will I be notified of a change to my child’s stop time, stop location or bus number during the school year?

-If the change in time is more than ten (10) minutes, the driver will notify the students of the change.
-If there is a change in stop location or bus assignment the bus contractor will notify the parents/guardians of the change.
+If the change in time is more than ten (10) minutes, the bus company will notify the students of the change.
+If there is a change in stop location or bus assignment the bus company will notify the parents/guardians of the change.

-New students requiring transportation will be notified by the bus contractor of their pickup time and location.
+New students requiring transportation will be notified by the bus company of their pickup time and location once finalized.

 If I have a concern about student behaviour on the bus, who should I contact?